egonw/RaMID/ramid.md

 ```
 here the parameters are: 'infile' is the name of a file containing input information (metabolites of interest, retention time, beginning of m/z interval), 'ouFile' is the output file with the result (extracted intensities for m/z constituting the mass spectra), and 'cdfzip' is a .zip archive containing CDF files with a registration of ions after each single injections into the mass spectrometer.

-- Run RaMID as a docker image created locally, go to a folder, containing the input data, and run the image:
+- To run RaMID as a docker image, created locally, go to a folder, containing the input data, and run the image:
 ```sh
  docker run -it -v $PWD:/data ramid -i /data/inFile -o /data/ouFile -z /data/data/cdfzip
 ```